Buckets Of Tea

 CommentLuv badgeShow more posts

 Welcome to Buckets Of Tea.
-I’m Candace, a 40 something tea drinker renovating my forever home, a 120 year old stone cottage in North Wales.
+I’m Candace, a 40 something tea drinker renovating my forever home, a 125 year old former dairy in North Wales.

-Grab a cuppa and take a read of my adventures, passions and dreams; afternoon tea, food and travel all washed down by buckets of tea.
+Grab a cuppa and take a read of my adventures, passions and dreams; afternoon tea, food, travel, interiors and self care all washed down by buckets of tea.

 • Facebook